Cherreads

 "Whichever you want," Ren said.
 "You're first."

-She nodded.
-She went inside without another word.
-He heard her footsteps on the stairs — not hesitant, not exploring, moving directly toward something, as though she already knew the layout.
+She nodded and went inside without another word.
+He heard her footsteps on the stairs — not hesitant, not exploring.
+Moving directly, as if she already knew the layout.

 He stayed on the pavement.

 The street was quiet.
-It was late afternoon and the light had the particular quality of late afternoon light in autumn — low and gold and slightly melancholy, the light that made everything look like a photograph of itself.
-The ornamental trees stood in their neat intervals.
-The houses stood in their neat intervals.
-Everything was exactly where it was supposed to be.
+Late afternoon light in autumn — low and gold and a little melancholy, the kind of light that makes everything look like a photograph of itself.
+The ornamental trees stood in their neat rows.
+The houses stood in their neat rows.
+Everything exactly where it was supposed to be.

-It was at the end of the cul-de-sac, near the perimeter wall, in the space between the last house and the corner of the boundary.
+It was at the end of the cul-de-sac, near the perimeter wall, in the gap between the last house and the corner of the boundary.
 Not large — maybe two meters across — but distinct.
-That specific drop in temperature that was not the cold of weather or shade but something else entirely, something that had a presence to it the way a sound had a presence, taking up space, registering on the body in a way that went below the skin.
+That specific drop in temperature that wasn't weather or shade but something else, something with a presence to it the way a sound has a presence.
+Taking up space.
+Registering on the body in a way that went below the skin.

 He noted its position.